Amazon QuickSight Service Level Agreement

 QuickSight SLA Exclusions

-The Service Commitment does not apply to any unavailability, suspension, or termination of QuickSight, or any other QuickSight performance issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of QuickSight; (ii) that result from any voluntary actions or inactions from you or any third party; (iii) that result from you not following the recommendations described in the QuickSight User Guide on the AWS Site; (iv) that result from your equipment, software or other technology and/or third party equipment, software or other technology (other than third party equipment within our direct control); or (v) arising from our suspension or termination of your right to use QuickSight in accordance with the Agreement (collectively, the “QuickSight SLA Exclusions”).
+The Service Commitment does not apply to any unavailability, suspension, or termination of QuickSight, or any other QuickSight performance issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of QuickSight; (ii) that result from any voluntary actions or inactions from you; (iii) that result from you not following the recommendations described in the QuickSight User Guide on the AWS Site; (iv) that result from your equipment, software or other technology; or (v) arising from our suspension or termination of your right to use QuickSight in accordance with the Agreement (collectively, the “QuickSight SLA Exclusions”).
 If availability is impacted by factors other than those explicitly used in our Monthly Uptime Percentage calculation, then we may issue a Service Credit considering such factors at our discretion.

 - “Availability” is calculated for each 5-minute interval as the percentage of Requests processed by QuickSight that do not fail with Errors.
 If you did not make any Requests in a given 5-minute interval, that interval is assumed to be 100% available.